snblaise/AWS-Cloud-architecture-labs/creating an I am user/Readme.md

 **3.2** Optionally, download the .csv file containing login information for future reference.
 ![Copy Login URL](image3.png)

-**3.4** Log out from the root user and log in to the Administrator user using the copied URL.

 **3.5** Once logged in, confirm the successful creation of the IAM user "CloudAdmin."
 ![Verify User Creation](image4.png)